airdeploy/airdeploy-docs/docs/flagger-sdk/faq.md

   // => true
   ```

-- Entity is not sampled

-  The sampling rate for the newly created flag is 0%.

-- Filters are off

-- `codename` is incorrect
+- Entity may not sampled.
+Subpopulation sampling percentage is set to 0% by default (which prevents any traffic from going through the flag).
+Check that it is set to the appropriate value.

-  make sure you are using `codename` not the `name` of the flag.
-For example `New Dashboard` is the name and
+- Check that the flag codename is correct.
+Make sure you are using codename and not the name of the flag.
+For example, a flag named "New Dashboard" may have a codename of `new-dashboard`.
-  `new-dashboard` is the codename

 ## Should I call Flagger.init method every time I want to use Flag Function?